colemickens/platform2-sommelier/camera/README.md

 required for a new camera HAL:

 - A ebuild file for the newly added camera HAL.
-The ebuild file is used to build the camera HAL and install the `camera_hal.so` and `libcam_algo.so` shared libraries into the board sysroot.
+The ebuild file is used to build and install the platform specific camera HAL and the camera algorithm (`libcam_algo.so`) shared libraries into the board sysroot.
 To integrate the camera HAL into the OS image, a `virtual/cros-camera-hal` ebuild that includes the newly added camera HAL as `RDEPEND` is required in the baseboard or board overlay.

   - Camera HAL ebuild examples: [**Intel Kabylake camera HAL**], [**USB camera HAL**]